Flap Surgery: The Basics

 • Methods to prevent skin breakdown

-• Common areas: Sacrum, heels, elbows.
+• Common areas: Sacrum, heels, and elbows.

 • Importance of turning, mobility, and ambulation